-Clip off any dead, damaged or unsightly growth as needed to maintain an attractive appearance.
-In early spring, cut each plant back to 6 inches or less to allow new growth to emerge.

-CONTINUING CARE (Continued) MULCHING Apply a 2-4 inch layer of shredded bark, compost, leaves, straw or other organic matter around your plants to promote moisture retention, maintain even ¥ soil temperatures and discourage weed growth.
+Apply a 2-4 inch layer of shredded bark, compost, leaves, straw or other organic matter around your plants to promote moisture retention, maintain even soil temperatures and discourage weed growth.
 Replenish the mulch as needed.

 Keep the area around your plants free of weeds.
-EEDIN Weeds compete with surrounding plants for food, water and light.
+Weeds compete with surrounding plants for food, water and light.
 Walk around the garden periodically and pull weeds, including the roots, as soon as you see them.

+CONTINUING CARE (Continued)

-Feed your plants once every 2-3 weeks during the FEEDING growing season with a water-soluble fertilizer.
-Discontinue feeding after September 1st so your 田 plants can harden off for winter dormancy.
-Resume plants can harden off for winter dormancy.
+Feed your plants once every 2-3 weeks during the growing season with a water-soluble fertilizer.
+Discontinue feeding after September 1st so your plants can harden off for winter dormancy.
 Resume fertilizing when new growth appears in the spring.

+Remove spent flowers as blooms fade.
+Trim any dead or weak growth as needed to maintain an attractive appearance.

+In mild areas, butterfly bushes may be pruned after they have gone dormant in late fall or before new growth begins in early spring.
+Remove any dead or damaged growth and prune as desired to re-shape the plant.

+In cold areas, butterfly bushes will die back over the winter.
+In late fall, winter or early spring, cut them back to the ground.
+New growth will emerge from the root system as temperatures rise in spring.

-Watering thoroughly in late fall will greatly enhance your plant's cold tolerance once the ground has frozen.
+Watering thoroughly in late fall will greatly enhance your plant's cold tolerance once the ground has frozen

-Leopard Lilies are hardy, but will benefit from mulching in very cold areas.
-The time to winterize it is in late fall.
+Butterfly bushes are winter hardy, but will benefit from mulching in very cold areas.
+The time to winterize them is in late fall.
 When winterizing perennials, keep in mind that the root system is the most vulnerable to cold damage.
 Mulch heavily by mounding a 6-8 inch layer of shredded bark, compost, leaves, straw or other organic material around the base of each plant.